IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/TFE/README.md

     ```

 ---
-###  Step 2: Create a job template on AAP to activate LPAR profile
+###  Step 2: Create a job template on AAP to deactivate/activate LPAR profiles
-1. **Create an inventory for a localhost**:
+1. **Create an inventory for a localhost**
-2. **Create a Vault credential resource to hold the password for the playbook secrets file**:
+2. **Create a Vault credential resource to hold the password for the playbook_credentials file**:
+   1. Edit the [zhmc_credentials](playbook/zhmc_credentials.yml) file and use the `ansible-vault encrypt zhmc_credentials.yml ` command to encrytp the file.
+Note the password.
+   2. Use the same password to create a Vault credential resource on AAP
+3. **Create a Terraform backend config credential for your backend block***
-3. **Create a project and connect to the git repo above**:
+4. **Create a project and connect it to the git repo above**
-4. **Create a job template inside the new project and connect it to the sample playbook**
+5. **Create a job template inside the new project and connect it to the [sample playbook](playbook/activate_lpar_profile.yml).
+Use the Vault credential and the Terraform backend config credential created in step 2 and step 3 for this job template**

 ---
 ###  Step 3: Configure your Terraform Enterprise